edsonzmartinez/epiDeaths/paper.md

 date: 23 May 2026
 bibliography: paper.bib

+# Journal of Open Source Software

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
 aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+aas-journal: Journal of Open Source Software.
 ---

 # Summary